vm6502q/qrack.github.io/docs/performance.rst

 .. image:: performance/test_ccz_ccx_h_x4.png

 With the recently improved QPager layer, it is often possible to achieve a 2 qubit greater maximum width on the same GPU hardware as a result of using all 4 maximum allocation segments typical of NVIDIA GPUs.
 QPager combines "pages" of maximum allocation segment on an OpenCL device, which are typically of a much smaller size than the overall RAM of the GPU.
 Proceeding to higher factors of 2 times page count, it becomes possible to use general RAM heap without exceeding maximum allocation according to the OpenCL standard, as is demonstrated in the graph above.
+The threshold to cross from single GPU into multi-GPU is 31 qubits, using 2 GPUs at that level, and the threshold for general heap usage is likely crossed at 33 qubits, using the maximum VRAM of 4 NVIDIA T4 GPUs at 32 qubits.

 Discussion
 **********